West Central High School (Illinois): Gladstone-Oquawka High School

-Both Gladstone, Illinois and Oquawka, Illinois supported their own high schools through the late in 1940s.
+Both Gladstone, Illinois, and Oquawka, Illinois, supported their own high schools through the late 1940s.
 It was in the fall of 1949 that a consolidation effort took place and the Gladstone-Oquawka School District was initiated.
 This district lasted for eleven years.
-In 1960 Gladstone-Oquawka High School consolidated with Biggsville and created the Union School District.
+In 1960, Gladstone-Oquawka High School consolidated with Biggsville and created the Union School District.
 The Gladstone-Qquawka high school building still stands, though it is now used for storage purposes.
 The original Gladstone high school gym is across the street from the old Gladstone-Oquawka High School/Tri-valley Middle School buildings.
 The gym is connected by the Gladstone grade school that was built in 1969.

 Union High School

 In the early 1960s the four towns of Biggsville, Gladstone, Gulf Port, and Oquawka entered into a consolidation effort of the high schools of Biggsville and Gladsone-Oquawka High Schools.
-The year was 1960 when this effort led to the creatin of the Union School District.
+The year was 1960 when this effort led to the creation of the Union School District.
 The high school for the Union District was located near Biggsville.
 The building served these communities for about 45 years.
 In 2005 Biggsville Union High agreed to consolidate their educational efforts with its neighbor from the south, Stronghurst Southern High School.
 The new District was named the West Central School District.
 Biggsville Union HS is the home to West Central High School.